mahima-manik/zero-to-hero/lecture2/README.md

 # makemore

 This is a character level language model.

+Softmax is an activation function commonly applied as the output of a neural network in multi-class classification tasks.
+It converts a vector of real numbers into a vector of probabilities.

 ### Exercise 1
 Train a **trigram language model**, i.e. take two characters as an input to predict the 3rd one.
 Feel free to use either counting or a neural net.